+Service Units which will have an evening

+Fifth Army Area No Evening Phase except for Selective

+Fourth Army Area No Evening Phase

+Third Army Area No Evening Phase

 First Army Area No Evening Phase

-Third Army Area No Evening Phase

-Fourth Army Area No Evening Phase

-Fifth Army Area No Evening Phase except for Selective

-Sixth Army Area Service Units which will have an evening phase when so requested by any State within Fifth Army Area.
-All SRF units and 25 percent of the non- SRF units were inspected in the same manner as previous years.
+phase when so requested by any State within Fifth Army Area.

+All SRF units and 25 percent of the non-SRF units were inspected in the same manner as previous years.
 All remaining units had no evening phase.